UBC-MDS/DSCI-532_2025_8_rental-issue-tracker/reports/m3-reflection.md

 - Arranged the UI components using Dash Bootstrap Components (dbc) card components for a cleaner layout.

+## Improvements Not Implemented

+- The global gridding of property value and rental issues from the original sketch has not been implemented.
+Since this would take extensive time to implement and overlay onto our map, we do not plan on implementing this feature.

 ## Further Improvements

 - Since our current scope is limited to Vancouver, I suggest restricting the map to display only Vancouver and disabling the ability to zoom out to the entire world.